TUM-DSE/CVM_eval/docs/development.md

 ## Launch VM
 - [justfile](../justfile) defines qemu commands for quick tests.
 ```
 just start-vm-disk      # boot vm using the disk image
 just start-snp-direct   # boot snp vm with direct boot
+chmod 600 ./nix/ssh_key # update permission of the ssh key
 just ssh                # ssh to the vm
 ```

 - [tasks/vm.py](../tasks/vm.py) provides commands to launch and execute command in a controlled manner.